 - Knowledge Center staff will not open a study for any person other than the one to whom the key was originally issued.

 - Read the rules for the use of private studies and lockers, below.

-- Reserved Studies suite 421 is a Quiet Zone.
+- Faculty and graduate reserved studies (suite 421) is a Quiet Zone.
 Group study is not allowed in this area.

 - All library materials in the studies must be properly checked out at the Library Services or other appropriate service desk.
 Knowledge Center staff will inspect the studies and lockers periodically, and any uncharged or non-circulating materials will be removed and returned to the book stacks.
 The inhabitant will receive a notice that uncharged material was found in the study.
 Subsequent violations will result in loss of privileges.

 - Drink and food may be consumed in the study but must be discarded when leaving.
 Do not store food in studies or lockers.
 Do not leave food waste in trash cans.

 - Smoking and tobacco products are strictly prohibited.
 Violations will result in the loss of the study assignment.

 - The studies are not cleaned on a regular basis, but custodial staff empty trash cans periodically.

 - Electrical items, such as coffee pots, hot plates, and space heaters, are prohibited.
 If such items are found, they will be removed by Knowledge Center staff and the study assignment will be revoked.